Remarks to Manhattan CB12, NYMTC, NJTPA and PANYNJ — March 2021

 Since 2015, when NYC DOT performed their traffic study, the South Path has operated at an “F” level of service—which means people are crashing into each another.
 This is confirmed by the PA who reported 39 cyclist-related crashes on-or-near the George between 2010 and 2016.

-The projected grade for the North Path (est. 5% annual growth) is even worse.
+The projected grade for the North Path (est. 5% annual growth) when it opens in 2022 is even worse.

 Since 2015, NYC’s bike grid has tripled to 1300 miles and annual bike share trips to 20 million.
 Bike travel across East River Bridges surged 30% in 2020 alone.
 NYC now houses 800,000 cyclists with little access to bikeable roads and green space.

-Yet, rather than widen the paths to comply with national standards, as hundreds of organizations, communities and public officials have called for, the Agency’s plan will accelerate its decline of service by inducing more pedestrians to visit.
+Yet, rather than widen the paths to comply with national standards, as hundreds of organizations, communities and public officials have called for, the Agency’s plan will accelerate its decline of service by inducing more pedestrians to clog the narrow path.

 The question is: Will the Agency pull the plug on bi-state bike travel before the North Path opens … or are will it wait for the first fatality?